-Normally in pregnancy, the placenta attaches to the uterine wall and is separated from the uterus by the Nitabuch fibrinoid layer (named after Raissa Nitabuch who was among the first women who graduated from medical school in Bern, Switzerland, and who described first the basal layer of the placenta in her dissertaion about the human placenta).
-Sometimes though, the Nitabuch fibrinoid layer is thinned or missing, and the placenta will attach itself too deeply into the uterine wall, this is called a placenta creata.
+Normally during pregnancy, the placenta attaches to the uterine wall and is separated from the uterus by the Nitabuch fibrinoid layer (named after Raissa Nitabuch who was among the first women who graduated from medical school in Bern, Switzerland, and who first described the basal layer of the placenta in her dissertation about the human placenta).
+Sometimes though, the Nitabuch fibrinoid layer is thinned or missing, and the placenta will attach itself too deeply into the uterine wall, this is called a placenta creta.

-Depending on how deep the placenta invades the uterus, placenta creta presents itself in three different form:
+Depending on how deep the placenta invades the uterus, placenta creta can present itself in three different forms:

 - Placenta accreta